Moving to the cloud ushers in a new era of data-driven retailing

 Reduction in data pipeline creation time

 Faster ETL workloads

 “More business units are using the platform in a self-service manner that was not possible before.
 I can’t say enough about the positive impact that Databricks has had on Columbia.”

 Columbia is a data-driven enterprise, integrating data from all line-of-business systems to manage its wholesale and retail businesses across all its brands.
 However, their legacy ETL and analytics infrastructure was unable to support both batch and real-time use cases at scale, blocking their ability to meet the demands of the business and data teams.
-After migrating to Azure Databricks and Delta Lake, they are now able to process and prepare data more efficiently and reliably — empowering various groups from analysts and data scientists to executives the insights they need to make smarter business decisions from forecasting consumer demands to analyzing product reviews to increase customer satisfaction.
+After migrating to Databricks, they are now able to process and prepare data more efficiently and reliably — driving valuable insights needed to make smarter business decisions.

 As the retail industry continues to digitize across all channels, Columbia has been at the forefront of leveraging data across their business lines to impact sales, purchasing, supply chain, and product optimization.
 For example, they wanted to understand how to leverage insights related to geography, brand affinity, gross margins, and costs to improve operations and make smarter decisions.
 Or how to leverage customer engagement data from product reviews and comments to inform marketing campaigns and improve customer support.